 - 1. Any country's national flag, civil ensign or civil air ensign; - 2.
 The flag of the Commonwealth, the European Union, the United Nations or any other international organisation of which the United Kingdom is a member; - 3.
 A flag of any island, county, district, borough, burgh, parish, city, town or village within the United Kingdom; - 4.
 The flag of the Black Country, East Anglia, Wessex, any Part of Lincolnshire, any Riding of Yorkshire or any historic county within the United Kingdom; - 5.
-The flag of Saint David; - 6.
-The flag of Saint Patrick; - 7.
-The flag of any administrative area within any country outside the United Kingdom; - 8.
-Any flag of Her Majesty's forces; - 9.
+The flag of Saint George; - 6.
+The flag of Saint David; - 7.
+The flag of Saint Patrick; - 8.
+The flag of any administrative area within any country outside the United Kingdom; - 9.
+Any flag of Her Majesty's forces: - 10.
 The Armed Forces Day flag.